Natacuin/dotnet-microservices-bootcamp/01-Basic/README.md

 dotnet new webapi -n myprojectname
 ```

 This template will create a project that includes one controller and enabled swagger by default.
 The controller is located in the Controllers folder with the name ```WeatherForecastController.cs``` the template includes a class named ```WeatherForecast``` that has the definition of the object returned by the Web API every time the service receives a GET request.
-In the ```WeatherForecastController.cs``` file there is the logic to generate random values each time the WEB receives a request.
+In the ```WeatherForecastController.cs``` file there is the logic to generate random values each time the service receives a request.

 To run the project run the following command inside the folder where the csproj file is located.